 CREATE SERVICE [//SBDemo/Taxes/IRSService] ON QUEUE IRSQueue ([//SBDemo/Taxes/TaxContract]); GO

-That is a very basic introduction into the Service Broker architecture.
+That is a very basic introduction to the Service Broker architecture.
 Once we’ve created our message types, contract, queues, and services, we’re ready to start sending and receiving messages.
 More on that next time